DerwenAI/pytextrank/README.md

 ## Dependencies and Installation

-The code here has dependencies on several other projects:
+This code has dependencies on several other Python projects:

   * [NLTK](http://www.nltk.org/)
   * [TextBlob](http://textblob.readthedocs.io/)